Defending Pyramid's Design¶

 Over time, we've made lots of progress on reducing the number of packaging dependencies Pyramid has had.
 Pyramid 1.2 had 15 of them.
 Pyramid 1.3 and 1.4 had 12 of them.
 The current release as of this writing, Pyramid 1.5, has only 7.
 This number is unlikely to become any smaller.

 A port to Python 3 completed in Pyramid 1.3 helped us shed a good number of dependencies by forcing us to make better packaging decisions.
 Removing Chameleon and Mako templating system dependencies in the Pyramid core in 1.5 let us shed most of the remainder of them.

 If there's such a thing as cheating to get better performance, we want to cheat as much as possible.
 We optimize Pyramid aggressively.
-This comes at a cost: the core code has sections that could be expressed more readably.
+This comes at a cost.
+The core code has sections that could be expressed with more readability.
 As an amelioration, we've commented these sections liberally.

 "I'm a MVC web framework user, and I'm confused.
 Pyramid calls the controller a view!
 And it doesn't have any controllers."

 If you are in this camp, you might have come to expect things about how your existing "MVC" framework uses its terminology.
 For example, you probably expect that models are ORM models, controllers are classes that have methods that map to URLs, and views are templates.
 Pyramid indeed has each of these concepts, and each probably works almost exactly like your existing "MVC" web framework.
 We just don't use the MVC terminology, as we can't square its usage in the web framework space with historical reality.

 People very much want to give web applications the same properties as common desktop GUI platforms by using similar terminology, and to provide some frame of reference for how various components in the common web framework might hang together.
 But in the opinion of the author, "MVC" doesn't match the web very well in general.
 Quoting from the Model-View-Controller Wikipedia entry: